 Jefferies Remains a Buy on Whole Earth Brands (FREE)

-Jefferies analyst Robert Dickerson maintained a Buy rating on Whole Earth Brands (FREE) today and set a price target of $22.00.
-The company’s shares closed last Wednesday at $12.87.
+In a report released today, Robert Dickerson from Jefferies maintained a Buy rating on Whole Earth Brands (FREE), with a price target of $22.00.
+The company’s shares closed last Monday at $12.82.

-According to TipRanks.com, Dickerson is a 3-star analyst with an average return of 7.6% and a 65.5% success rate.
+According to TipRanks.com, Dickerson is a 4-star analyst with an average return of 9.2% and a 70.1% success rate.
 Dickerson covers the Consumer Goods sector, focusing on stocks such as The Simply Good Foods Company, Mondelez International, and Lamb Weston Holdings.

-Currently, the analyst consensus on Whole Earth Brands is a Strong Buy with an average price target of $18.50.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Whole Earth Brands with a $19.33 average price target.

 See today’s analyst top recommended stocks >>